 Assignment/Requirements & Description Percentage Due Date Classroom Participation The limited class size in this course allows the use of a seminar format.
 This should not be confused with informal or "round table" type discussions.
 Students will be expected to come to class prepared to engage in informed discussion and respond to direct questions about material covered in reading assignments.
 Students are strongly encouraged to type organized notes of reading assignments for use in class.
 These notes are a graded part of the content of the Structural/Strategic Therapies notebook.
 15% Presentation of Structural, Strategic or Intergenerational Resources Each student will be required to locate and duplicate a journal article that addresses some application of Structural/Strategic therapy.
 These articles will be presented at the beginning of class on Tuesdays.
 The presentation is to last around 10 minutes and should reflect critical thought about the content of the article.
 Students will turn in a copy of the presented article to the instructor on the day of their presentation.
-10% Sign up for date

-Participation in Role-Plays (including submission of vignettes) Participation in Role-Plays 20% Vignettes due at • Groups assigned to perform as client families during role-plays will be expected to meet briefly before class to assign roles, establish a family plot, and practice interactional styles.
-Details of role-play assignments are not to be discussed outside the family group. second class meeting Therapists will be expected to apply theory and techniques presented or discussed in class prior to their participation in the role of therapist.
+10% Sign up for date Participation in Role-Plays (including submission of vignettes) Groups assigned to perform as client families during role-plays will be expected to meet briefly before class to assign roles, establish a family plot, and practice interactional styles.
+Details of role-play assignments are not to be discussed outside the family group.
+20% Vignettes due at second class meeting Therapists will be expected to apply theory and techniques presented or discussed in class prior to their participation in the role of therapist.
 Role-play vignettes This assignment will involve development of family scenarios that will be utilized for role-plays later in the term.
 Students will be required to prepare 2 vignettes.
 Each should include two to four family members, a presenting concern, and brief intake information (demographics, previous psych hx).
-In addition, an outline of family alliances should be included for the purpose of planning the role-play (this information will not be shared with the "therapist" at role-play.)
-The more detail, the better.
-Vignettes should be one page, typed and 2 copies should be turned in.
-Structural/Strategic Therapies Notebook 20% 12/5 Each student is to compile and organize a notebook from reading notes, handouts, role-play observations, etc. This notebook should be organized as a practical resource for you in your counseling ministry.
-Suggested Sections for your notebook are: Structured Notes from Reading Assignments Outline of Typical Structural, Strategic and Intergenerational Therapy Protocol Diagnosis Worksheets Copy of resource presented in class Resource Bibliography (APA Bibliographic entry for all resources presented in class) Role-play Vignettes Treatment Outlines for vignettes Mid-Term Examination 15% 10/8 Final Examination 20% See Catalog
+In addition, an outline of